 In the bathroom, full-sized Cowshed toiletries made for a particularly fragrant and luxurious freshen-up.

 The next morning brought us another clear blue sky and the promise of plenty more sunshine.
 Feeling lucky to have planned our time off work so well, there was only one thing on our mind, and that was getting to the coast.
 Luckily, breakfast at La Fosse is a hearty affair, and we could not have been better fed before we set out on our seaside road trip.
-We feasted on Dorset cereal topped with local yoghurt and honey, toast made with rye bread that was baked that morning; and even found room for a round of freshly smoked haddock with two perfectly poached eggs from the farm across the road.
+We feasted on Dorset cereal topped with local yoghurt and honey, toast made with rye bread that was baked that morning.
+I even found room for a round of freshly smoked haddock with two perfectly poached eggs from the farm across the road.

 It’s not very often that I actually feel a little sad to leave a place that I’ve spent less than 24 hours in, but it was with a heavier-than-expected heart that we packed up the car and drove away from La Fosse.
 Owners Mark and Emmanuelle have created such a cosy, comfortable retreat in this idyllic part of the English countryside, it’s impossible not to be charmed by everything it has to offer.